 If you haven’t made contact with your local COVID-19 Mutual Aid Group already, you can find your nearest one here.
 Groups can offer all kinds of practical and emotional support, from help with your weekly shop to a friendly phone call.

-The Mental Health Foundation have produced a website about how to look after your mental health at this time, including ideas for nurturing relationships, looking after yourself at work and managing your finances.
+The Mental Health Foundation have produced a website about how to look after your mental health at this time, including ideas for nurturing relationships, looking after yourself at work if you’re working throughout the crisis and managing your finances.

 The National Survivor User Network have also produced information about support services available during the pandemic.